Private sector ‘trillions’ are key to tackling climate crisis, Boris Johnson says

 Private sector ‘trillions’ are key to tackling climate crisis, Boris Johnson tells business leaders

-‘I can deploy billions .... but can deploy trillions’, prime minister says - extolling ‘free market capitalism’
+‘I can deploy billions .... but you can deploy trillions’, prime minister says - extolling ‘free market capitalism’

 The private sector must spend “trillions” on tackling the climate emergency, Boris Johnson has told business leaders – saying government “can’t do it on its own”.